What is Multimodality?: A task-relative definition

 \paragraph{Atomic units of information}

 \emph{Information} is one of the three dimensions we use to decide multimodality.
-Hence we ask: What information does the input carry and is relevant for the task?
-As a defining criterion on whether two input channels contribute information from different modalities, we consider what types of atomic units of information they provide: they are of different types if they cannot be captured by a 1-to-1 mapping between their domains.
+We work with the information-theoretic interpretation of information that measures the decrease of uncertainty for a receiver \cite{shannon1948mathematical}.
+In our case, the receiver is the ML system -- whose objective is to solve a certain task.
+Hence we ask: What information does the input carry that is relevant for (or decreases uncertainty of) the task solution?
+As a defining criterion on whether two input channels contribute information from different modalities, we consider what types of atomic units of information they provide: they are of different types, if they cannot be captured by a 1-to-1 mapping between their domains.
 In this case, we speak of multiple modalities.

-In other words, if we find that \textbf{ i)} after pre-processing, inputs $x_1$ and $x_2$ are represented the same, we examine whether they live in the same modality or not by asking whether $x_1$ and $x_2$ are formed of different atomic units: If \textbf{ii)} we can't establish a bijective mapping between the domains of $x_1$ and $x_2$, then $x_1$ and $x_2$ must be composed of different atomic units, and if \textbf{i)} is the case, they represent different modalities.
+In other words, if we find that \textbf{i)} after pre-processing, inputs $x_1$ and $x_2$ are represented the same, we examine whether they live in the same modality or not by asking whether $x_1$ and $x_2$ are formed of different atomic units: If \textbf{ii)} we can't establish a bijective mapping between the domains of $x_1$ and $x_2$, then $x_1$ and $x_2$ must be composed of different atomic units, and even if \textbf{i)} was found to be the case, they represent different modalities.

 Similarly, if \textbf{iii)} after pre-processing, $x_1$ and $x_2$ are represented \emph{differently}, the task is multimodal.

 The bijectivity criterion is lenient towards a task-dependent error for real-world applicability.
 Regardless of multimodal characteristics, low data quality and compression can cause loss of task-relevant information.